Molyneux's problem

 Molyneux's problem is a thought experiment in philosophy concerning immediate recovery from blindness.
-It was first formulated by William Molyneux, and notably referred to in John Locke's An Essay Concerning Human Understanding (1689).
-The problem can be stated in brief, "if a man born blind can feel the differences between shapes such as spheres and cubes, could he, if given the ability to see, distinguish those objects by sight alone, in reference to the tactile schemata he already possessed?"
+It was first formulated by William Molyneux, and notably referenced in John Locke's An Essay Concerning Human Understanding (1689).
+The problem can be stated in brief: "if a man born blind can feel the differences between shapes such as spheres and cubes, could he, if given the ability to see, distinguish those objects by sight alone, in reference to the tactile schemata he already possessed?"

 Molyneux and Locke

 The question was originally posed to Locke by philosopher William Molyneux, whose wife was blind.
 It is known from the report of it in Locke's Essay Concerning Human Understanding, which is reproduced here:I shall here insert a problem of that very ingenious and studious promoter of real knowledge, the learned and worthy Mr. Molineux, which he was pleased to send me in a letter some months since; and it is this:—"Suppose a man born blind, and now adult, and taught by his touch to distinguish between a cube and a sphere of the same metal, and nighly of the same bigness, so as to tell, when he felt one and the other, which is the cube, which the sphere.
 Suppose then the cube and sphere placed on a table, and the blind man be made to see: quaere, whether by his sight, before he touched them, he could now distinguish and tell which is the globe, which the cube?"
 To which the acute and judicious proposer answers, "Not.
 For, though he has obtained the experience of how a globe, how a cube affects his touch, yet he has not yet obtained the experience, that what affects his touch so or so, must affect his sight so or so; or that a protuberant angle in the cube, that pressed his hand unequally, shall appear to his eye as it does in the cube."—I agree with this thinking gentleman, whom I am proud to call my friend, in his answer to this problem; and am of opinion that the blind man, at first sight, would not be able with certainty to say which was the globe, which the cube, whilst he only saw them; though he could unerringly name them by his touch, and certainly distinguish them by the difference of their figures felt.